cjburkey01/BulletLang/README.md

 ## Packaging to EXE from Source

 Packing to a `.exe` file is as easy as to a Jar file.
 You can generate a `.exe` file on any operating system supported by [Launch4j](http://launch4j.sourceforge.net/).
-The `build.exe` argument can be used to trigger the exe creation: `mvn clean compile inject:inject package -Dbuild.exe=true`
+The `build.exe` argument can be used to trigger the exe creation: `mvn clean package -Dbuild.exe=true`

 ## Running Source Without Packaging

-##### This is probably *not* useful for anyone!!
+**This is probably _not_ useful for anyone!!**

 In the cloned repository directoy, run `mvn clean compile inject:inject exec:java -Dexec.args="--YOUR ARGS HERE--"` to execute the compiler without building a jar first